openshift/runbooks/alerts/cluster-monitoring-operator/NodeFilesystemAlmostOutOfFiles.md

 ## Meaning

-This alert is similar to the [NodeFilesystemSpaceFillingUp][1] alert, but rather than being based on a prediction that a filesystem will run out of inodes in a certain amount of time, it uses simple static thresholds.
-The alert will fire as at a `warning` level at 5% of available inodes left, and at a `critical` level with 3% of available inodes left.
+The `NodeFilesystemAlmostOutOfFiles` alert is similar to the [NodeFilesystemSpaceFillingUp][1] alert, but rather than being based on a prediction that a filesystem will run out of inodes in a certain amount of time, it uses simple static thresholds.
+The alert triggers at a `warning` level when 5% of available inodes remain, and triggers at a `critical` level when 3% of available inodes remain.

 ## Impact

-A node's filesystem becoming full can have a far reaching impact, as it may cause any or all of the applications scheduled to that node to experience anything from performance degradation to full inoperability.
-Depending on the node and filesystem involved, this could pose a critical threat to the stability of the cluster.
+When a node's filesystem becomes full, it has a widespread impact.
+This issue can cause any or all of the applications scheduled to that node to experience anything from degraded performance to becoming fully inoperable.
+Depending on the node and filesystem involved, this issue could pose a critical threat to the stability of the cluster.

 ## Diagnosis